Deduktiva/infoscreen/doc/DESIGN.md

 ```

 Only the filename `config.csv` is mandatory, all other filenames are
-suggested to be named in ascending order, but this is NOT REQUIRED.
+suggested to be named in ascending order, but NOT REQUIRED.

 The presence or use of images is OPTIONAL.